 The main visual factor to consider is their size.
 Because of how they work, CPU air coolers tend to take up a lot more space on your motherboard.
 On one hand, this means more lighting real estate to work with.
 On the other, its large size often blocks the visibility of other components like your RAM.

-Our stance at the moment is if you like RGB RAM, you’re better off with an AIO liquid cooling solution like the DEEPCOOL Castle 360EX or doing your own custom loops.
+If you don’t want to obstruct the visibility of your RAM, you’re better off with an AIO liquid cooling solution like the DEEPCOOL Castle 360EX or doing your own custom loops.

 RGB Cable Combs